In this guide we’ll look at the best window vacs for the UK market.

 Window vacs have become a very popular cleaning product in recent years and for good reason.
 They make light work of cleaning windows quickly and efficiently and without the need for endless cloths or paper towels.

-Window vacs remove all the dirt from the windows and leave an almost streak free finish – sometimes a little wipe over with a cloth is required to finish off round the edges.
+The best window vac will remove all the dirt from the windows and leave an almost streak free finish – sometimes a little wipe over with a cloth is required to finish off round the edges.

-Most window vacs are powered by lithium ion batteries and these will give you enough run time to get all your windows clean and more.
+The best window vacs are powered by lithium ion batteries and these will give you enough run time to get all your windows clean and more.
 Many have an integrated battery which means that once the battery comes to the end of its life you will need to buy a new unit.
 However, some products, such as the Karcher have batteries that can be replaced.

 The window vacs tested in this guide all leave a virtually streak free shine, however with some you may need to finish off by wiping the edges and corners.
 You should also check that the dirty water tank has a large enough capacity so that you don’t have to empty it too frequently.